jensheukers/Project_Dynamite/README.md

 Project Dynamite is a 2d framework based on OpenGL, It supports multiple features such as a Targa Loader, <br/>
 Component System, Resource Manager and much more.

-Project Dynamite uses a Scene Loading system that can load .dynamite files from anywhere on the system, <br/>
+Project Dynamite uses a Scene Loading system that can load .dynamite files from anywhere on the system. <br/>

-you can also use Core::Instance()->GetResourcePath("FILENAME"), to load a .dynamite file (Or any other file) <br/>
+You can also use Core::Instance()->GetResourcePath("FILENAME"), to load a .dynamite file (Or any other file) <br/>
 from the resources directory.

 Project Dynamite also contains a simple build-in Physics Library, note that this is just a library and <br/>